MichaelGK-sid/CipherChat/README.md

 # CipherChat

 ## Overview

 CipherChat is a small end-to-end encrypted (E2EE) web messaging application built using Express and MongoDB.
 It allows users to securely register, log in, and exchange encrypted messages with each other — similar in spirit to Signal or WhatsApp, but in a much smaller scope for demonstration purposes.

-Each user generates a public/private key pair upon registration.
+Each user generates a public/private key pair upon first login.
 When one user sends a message to another, the plaintext message is encrypted in the browser using a shared secret key derived via Elliptic-Curve Diffie–Hellman (ECDH), ensuring that messages are stored encrypted on the server.
 Only the recipient, possessing the matching private key, can decrypt and read the message.

+CipherChat demonstrates secure client–server interaction, database modeling with Mongoose, and applied cryptography in JavaScript through the Web Crypto API.

 ## Data Model